Hainan Free Trade Port: History

 On December 31, 2020, China's National Development and Reform Commission and the Ministry of Commerce released the 2020 version of the negative list for foreign investment access to the Hainan Free Trade Port, which abolished the prohibition on foreign investment in the exploration, mining and beneficiation of rare earths, radioactive minerals and tungsten in the mining industry.

-On March 4, 2021, the Ministry of Finance, the General Administration of Customs and the State Administration of Taxation jointly issued the “Notice on the “Zero Tariff” Policy for Self-Used Production Equipment in Hainan Free Trade Port”, which stipulates that enterprises registered in Hainan Free Trade Port and with independent legal person status will be exempt from customs duties, import value-added tax and consumption tax on imported production equipment for their own use, except for goods that are clearly not exempted from tax by laws and regulations and relevant provisions, goods prohibited from import by national regulations, and equipment listed in the “Negative List of “Zero Tariff” Self-Used Production Equipment in Hainan Free Trade Port” attached to the notice.
+On March 4, 2021, the Ministry of Finance, the General Administration of Customs and the State Administration of Taxation jointly issued the "Notice on the "Zero Tariff" Policy for Self-Used Production Equipment in Hainan Free Trade Port", which stipulates that enterprises registered in Hainan Free Trade Port and with independent legal person status will be exempt from customs duties, import value-added tax and consumption tax on imported production equipment for their own use, except for goods that are clearly not exempted from tax by laws and regulations and relevant provisions, goods prohibited from import by national regulations, and equipment listed in the "Negative List of "Zero Tariff" Self-Used Production Equipment in Hainan Free Trade Port" attached to the notice.

-On June 10, 2021, the 29th meeting of the Standing Committee of the 13th National People's Congress passed the Hainan Free Trade Port Law of the People's Republic of China, which determined to establish and improve the Hainan Free Trade Port customs supervision special zone system with closed-off customs operations on the entire island.
+On 10 June 2021, the 29th meeting of the Standing Committee of the 13th National People's Congress passed the Hainan Free Trade Port Law of the People's Republic of China, which determined to establish and improve the Hainan Free Trade Port customs supervision special zone system with closed-off customs operations on the entire island.
 On the basis of effective supervision in accordance with the law, a goods trade management system with free entry and exit, safety and convenience will be established, and service trade management measures will be optimized to achieve trade liberalization and facilitation.

 From September 2021, the Hainan Free Trade Port International Ship Regulations will be officially implemented.
-On July 26, 2021, the “Special Administrative Measures for Cross-border Trade in Services in Hainan Free Trade Port (Negative List) (2021 Edition)” was released.
+On 26 July 2021, the "Special Administrative Measures for Cross-border Trade in Services in Hainan Free Trade Port (Negative List) (2021 Edition)" was released.
 This is the first negative list released by China in the field of cross-border trade in services.
-On September 29, 2021, the 30th meeting of the Standing Committee of the Sixth People's Congress of Hainan Province reviewed and approved the Hainan Free Trade Port Fair Competition Regulations and the Hainan Free Trade Port Anti-Consumer Fraud Regulations.
-On November 20, 2022, the first foreign-invested enterprise cluster in Hainan Free Trade Port serving foreign-invested enterprises was unveiled in Qiongshan District, Haikou, and six foreign-invested enterprises signed letters of intent to move in at the same time.
+On 29 September 2021, the 30th meeting of the Standing Committee of the 6th Hainan Provincial People's Congress reviewed and approved the Hainan Free Trade Port Fair Competition Regulations and the Hainan Free Trade Port Anti-Consumer Fraud Regulations.
+On 20 November 2022, the first foreign-invested enterprise cluster in Hainan Free Trade Port serving foreign-invested enterprises was unveiled in Qiongshan District, Haikou, and six foreign-invested enterprises signed letters of intent to move in at the same time.